SrijanSriv211/Studybyte/README.md

 ## Requirments
 You need to install the following on your machine.
-- Google Chrome (or any other Web Browser, but it must be Up-To-Date)
+- Google Chrome (or any other Web Browser, but it must be Up-To-Date and Javascript must be enabled)
 - Visual Studio Code (or any other IDE)

 NOTE: These requirments are only needed if you want to develope Studybyte.
-To use it you just need a Web browser.